 Let’s take a look at some of the most common refinancing closing costs, the average cost of each item and what each fee covers.

 Before you receive a decision on your refinance, your lender will bill you for the cost of processing your application.
 The application fee usually covers the cost of a credit check and an underwriting analysis of the financial information you submit with your refinance.
 Some of the best refinance mortgage companies have eliminated the application fee, but most lenders still charge them in some capacity.

-Expect to pay about $200 for your refinance application fee if your lender charges one.
+Expect to pay about $200 for your refinance application fee if your lender charges 1.
 Keep in mind that this fee is due even if you aren’t approved for a refinance, so make sure you meet your new lender’s criteria before you apply.

 An appraisal is a professional estimation of the amount of money your home is worth.
 During an appraisal, a home value expert called an appraiser will take a walk around your home, do some outside research and assign a value to your home.

 Lenders require a new appraisal on most refinances.
 This is because they need to be sure that your home value hasn’t fallen since you bought your house.
 New appraisals are required on all forms of cash-out refinances.

 Not every type of refinance requires an appraisal.
 If your lender requires you to get a new appraisal, you can expect to pay about $500 for this fee.

 Title insurance is a type of protection that safeguards both you and your lender from competing claims on the property you’re buying.
 During a title search, a title insurance company will research the history of the property to ensure that you don’t have any liens or claims on the property that will prevent the lender from seizing it if you default on your mortgage.